 Consistent with the categorizations made above and in accordance with the Bylaws of OpenFabrics Inc., dba Open Fabrics Alliance (“OFA”), all members of OFA are subject to these terms.
 Additionally, these terms apply to non-members who participate in any OFA activities and who manifest agreement to these terms.

+Trademarks and Logos

+Members will grant the OFA permission to use the name and corporate logo (or similar mark) of member in connection with communications about OFA activities, subject to reasonable use limitations communicated by the member to OFA.

+The OFA hereby grants members permission to use the OFA name and corporate logo solely to communicate their membership in OFA.

+The OFA name and trademarks may not be used to communicate compliance or conformance with any OFA specifications or other technology and may not otherwise be used in connection with any member product or service, unless permitted by an applicable OFA license agreement for the specific use of the OFA name and trademarks.

 OFA Collaboration with Open Source Software Projects

 Third-Party Open Source Software Projects: The OFA does not intervene between any open source contributor, whether at an OFA event or not, and the third-party project maintainers.
 Contributors are expected to submit software changes directly to the maintainer of the project consistent with the licensing terms defined by that project.
 Any OFA contributions to the third-party project will be submitted according to the license terms of the third-party project.